Mubashar228/Titanic-ML-and-DL-model-deployment-using-streamlit/README.md

 🙋‍♂️ About the Author
 Mubashar Ul Hassan
 🎓 Data Scientist | 📊 Big Data Enthusiast | 🧠 AI Explorer
-🔗 LinkedIn Profile
+🔗 LinkedIn: www.linkedin.com/in/mubashar228
-📧 Contact: your.email@example.com
+📧 Contact: mubasharulhassan00152@gmail.com

 ⭐ If you like this project
 Star 🌟 this repository